Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 for the representation of the electric and magnetic flavour symmetries under which the single-trace mixed moduli multiplets transform.
 Note that $\Nst\geqrep 0$ because it is counting some actual operators in the theory.
 As usual we also denote by~$\Nst$ the character, which reduces to the dimension upon setting all fugacities to one.\footnote{In many theories, the mixed moduli are flavour singlets, so that the character is equal to the dimension $\dim\Nst$.}

 The index calculations allow us to place a lower bound on~$\Nst$.
-Then, in several classes of concrete theories, we use F-term relations to show explicitly how almost all $B_1[0]^{(1,1)}$ multiplets factorize: the remaining candidates match the lower bound on~$\Nst$, so that this bound is tight.
-The main highlights are as follows.
-The assumption on monopole sectors is explained further near~\eqref{tech-assumption} below.
+Then, in several classes of concrete theories, we use F-term relations to show explicitly how almost all $B_1[0]^{(1,1)}$ multiplets factorize: the number of remaining multiplets is by definition~$\Nst$, which in many examples matches with the lower bound, so that the inequality is tight.